platform9/cctl/README.md

 If your setup has internet connectivity, follow these steps.
 For an airgapped environment, please see documentation [wiki](https://github.com/platform9/cctl/wiki).

-Ensure the correct version of the `nodeadm` and `etcdadm` binaries are placed in the `/opt/bin` directory of all nodes that will make up your cluster.
+On all nodes that will make up your Kubernetes cluster, ensure docker container runtime is installed and active.
+Also ensure the correct version of the `nodeadm` binary is placed under `/var/cache/ssh-provider/etcdadm/<version>/` and `etcdadm` binary is placed under `/var/cache/ssh-provider/nodeadm/<version>/` directory.
+The nodeadm, etcdadm binary versions supported by a `cctl` release is specified in the release description.

 First, create the credentials used for the cluster.
 ```